You can contact me here.

 Finally, I had to choose between volunteering for my children’s school or continuing to build my freelance business.
 I resigned from CVA’s board in December 2006.

 Getting back to The Write Spot

 Starting in June 2006, I was professionally blogging – yes, getting paid to blog or earning money by running my own blogs.
 Again, this was something I stumbled into.
 I never consciously set out to be “paid to blog” but the money and jobs kept finding me.

-First, it was a mass emailing to join other mommy bloggers at ClubMom (now CafeMom).
+First, it was a mass emailing to join other mom bloggers at ClubMom (now CafeMom).
 I applied and pitched my idea for a new blog – either a cooking blog or a children’s book blog.
 On the advice from my editor, I combined the two, which became A Readable Feast, a blog where I show how reading and cooking can bring families closer together while encouraging literacy.
-ClubMom ended their blogging program in December 2007, so I moved the content over to a new blog, My Readable Feast (now on hiatus).
+ClubMom ended their blogging program in December 2007, so I moved the content over to a new blog, My Readable Feast (since shut down).

-Then an editor found me though my mom blog, A Mama’ Rant (now on hiatus), and wanted me to write stories of my daily life with kids for an online magazine blog called Citizen Mom’s Family Journal for DuPont, which has now disappeared into the internet ether.
+Then an editor found me through my now defunct mom blog, A Mama’ Rant, and wanted me to write stories of my daily life with kids for an online magazine blog called Citizen Mom’s Family Journal for DuPont, which has now disappeared into the internet ether.
 I eventually won two awards for the blog, a 2006 webaward and 2006 Silver Davey Award.

 Getting paid a competitive wage to blog was exciting.
-Blogging wasn’t just a cute, time-wasting hobby – I was now a professional.
-I also continued to work with copywriting clients in creating traditional marketing communication pieces like brochures, web content, mailings and press releases, I soon realized that blogging and social media was where my future was headed.
+Blogging wasn’t just a cute hobby, I was now a professional.
+While I continued to work with copywriting clients in creating traditional marketing communication pieces like brochures, web content, mailings and press releases, I soon realized that blogging and social media was where my future was headed.